Meetings and Public Notices

 IS-800.b: National Response Framework, An Introduction

 All materials will be provided, and the course is ability oriented which means people of all skill levels and physical abilities are welcome.
-Minimum age is 13 years old with parent or guardian consent.

 The Pollard subdivision and Funny River Road area (Milepost 7 to the end, including Salmon Run Drive vicinity) have evacuation advisories in effect.
 This advisory is due to erratic fire behavior conditions that may trigger an evacuation notice or order within the next 12 to 24 hours.

 5/25/14: The advisories continue to be in effect.